greenelab/pancancer/README.md

 The Ras signaling pathway is a major player in cancer development and treatment resistance.
 We observed that nearly 60% of all tumors in TCGA have mutations or copy number alterations in at least one of 38 core pathway genes.
-We applied our approach to detect Ras pathway hyperactivation using _KRAS_, _HRAS_, and _NRAS_ gain of function mutations and copy number gains to define our gold standard Ras hyperactivation events.
-We train a supervised classifier to detect when a tumor has hyperactive Ras.
+We applied our approach to detect Ras pathway activation using _KRAS_, _HRAS_, and _NRAS_ gain of function mutations and copy number gains to define our gold standard Ras hyperactivation events.
+We train a supervised classifier to detect when a tumor has activated Ras.

 #### Ras signaling classifier identifies phenocopying NF1 loss of function events